hmcts/goldenpath-platops/README.md

 Select `yes` to build resource as terraform will prompt you to approve you action

-Log into the Azure portal and navigate to the `DTS-SHAREDSERVICES-SBOX` subscription, you should now have similar resources created
+Log into the Azure portal and navigate to the `DTS-SHAREDSERVICES-SBOX` subscription, you should now have a similar resources created

 <details>